Sedniv: Soviet era

-Soviet administration was established in August 1920 with the formation of Sedniv Village Council.
+A Soviet administration was established in August 1920 with the formation of Sedniv Village Council.
 During the post-war administrative reform, the town became part of Chernihiv Oblast's Horodnia Raion.

 Sedniv was heavily hit by the Holodomor.
 As the town's inhabitants heavily resisted Soviet collectivization policies, the town was included into the Soviet black boards.
 At least 145 people perished during this period, and the town itself was downgraded into a village.